Since graduating from university, Paul has worked as a librarian, bookseller, and freelance writer. Born in the UK, he

 Trade protectionism is the economic practice of restricting trade between countries, usually through imposing tariffs or setting quotas on imported goods.
 It can also involve subsidizing domestic industries.

-It is typically done with the intention of shielding aspects of a domestic economy from outside competition to protect businesses and jobs.
-It is the opposite of global free trade.
+It is usually done with the intention of shielding aspects of a domestic economy from outside competition to protect businesses and jobs.
+The practice is the opposite of global free trade.

-People in favor of trade protectionism often see it as a way to enable the growth of domestic industries and create a high wage economy, which spreads benefits.
+People in favor of trade protectionism often see it as a way of enabling the growth of domestic industries and creating a high wage economy, which spreads benefits around.
+Critics of trade protectionism argue the broad economic effects are mainly negative, and that the practice raises the danger of damaging trade wars developing.

 10 Pros of Tariffs and Protectionism

 - Tariffs and quotas mean that jobs in first world countries can be protected from cheaper labor costs in poorer countries such as Mexico and India, where workers also have worse working and safety conditions.
 Generally speaking, protectionism creates more jobs and higher wages at home.
 Free trade outsources jobs abroad and lowers wages.

-- Newer industries can be guarded from competition in their formative stages, allowing them to grow.
+- Newer industries can be guarded from competition in their formative stages, allowing them to grow, rather than being snuffed out before they can develop and mature.

 - Protectionism can bring people together and create social coherency and a sense of patriotism.
 Local people working together take more pride in what they are doing, rather than feeling like a cog in some big multinational machine.

 - Free trade can create enormous national deficits.
-Protectionism can rein them in.
+Protectionism can rein debts in.

 - For a variety of reasons including national security, there are a number industries that should always be owned domestically and never be foreign-owned or outsourced, examples might be industries involved in military defense, water supply, hospitals, prisons, car manufacturing.

 - Although free trade may have made cheaper foreign goods more available, there is no advantage for many people as their wages have stagnated or even dropped since the 1980's.